Mayank-Prakash-Sharma18/awesome-jobs/content/english/post/what-is-swing-trading.md

 Sometimes, the market is not suitable for intra-day trading (e,g, when it is moving sideways), while at other times the market is not suitable for long term investment (e.g. when it is falling or is very volatile).
 However, in swing trading you always keep on getting opportunities for trading.
 You may easily get 2-3 good swing trading opportunities in a month, no matter how the market is behaving (good trading opportunity means the trade that allows us to gain at least 10%).
 </div>

+In swing trading our aim is to trade between the support and resistence levels.
+We try to enter near the support and exit at the resistence.
+So, we try to make profit per swing.
+* We buy at the lowest point possible, which is generally near the support level.
+And then sell at the highest point possible, which is generally near the resistence level.
+* We sell at the highest point possible, which is generally near the resistence level.
+And then buy at the lowest point possible, which is generally near the support level.

+Some people enter trade only when there is a breakout, rather than just looking at support-resistence levels.
+They select stocks that break 52 week high or low.
+This allows them to book profits faster.
+This way their capital does not remain blocked in the same stock for long.
+To confirm the breakout you may use VWAP, Super Trend, RSI, etc. All these allow you to enter the trade right near the bottom, rather then after the price has already rose a lot.

+Trade entry and exit will depend on your technical analysis, strategy, the indicators you rely on, etc.

 ## Tips of Swing Trading